datacamp-content-public/courses-interview-preparation-for-machine-learning-questions-in-python/slides/chapter_1_74af834eba04b5f46dc2ffba5d7d6ec2.md

 `@script`
 Finally, you verify if your base model’s RMSE is lower than null RMSE or not.
-If it is lower, then your model is a good model.
-If it is not, you have built a model so bad that you are better off not building a model in the first-place.
+If it is lower, then Congratulations! your model is a good model.You have used machine learning to better predict the output.
+If it is not, then you have built a model so bad that you are better off not building a model in the first-place.This is how you benchmark your base_model.

 ---